Hurricane Darby (2016): Preparations and impact

 Despite not being hit by a named storm in decades, the Big Island was directly hit twice in a three-year period with Tropical Storm Iselle making landfall 23 months prior to Darby, doing so in almost the exact location.
 Heavy rainfall occurred along the windward slopes within the range of 5 to 8 in, peaking at 7.41 in near the Kawai Nui Marsh.
 Flash flooding occurred in the South Kohala, Kau, and Hamakua districts which forced the closure of numerous roads.
 However, Hilo, located between these heavily impacted districts, recorded a relatively modest 1.77 inches of rain on July 23 and 24.
-After passing over the Big Island, Darby proceeded northwestward via the Kauai Channel, while resulting in heavy rains over southern slope of Haleakala on Maui.
+After passing over the Big Island, Darby proceeded northwestward via the Kauaʻi Channel, while resulting in heavy rains over southern slope of Haleakala on Maui.
 These rains forced the closure of Highway 11, as well as parts of Interstate H-1 and the Kamehameha Highway.
 Island-wide, a peak 24-hour rainfall total, 8.51 in, was measured in Wailuaiki.
 In Oahu, rainfall, sometimes at rates of 3 to 4 in per hour, caused flash flooding in several areas within the urban core of Honolulu and along windward slopes.
 A stream in Kalihi inundated several properties and spilled over a bridge located further downstream.
 Several sewage spills occurred on Oahu due to the heavy rain, including 42,000 gallons (160,000 litres) at the Kailua Wastewater Treatment Plant and 4,100 gallons (15,500 litres) from a private residence on Liliha Street.
 This resulted in the issuance of a brown water advisory.
 In all, peak storm totals on Oahu during the night of July 24 exceeded 7 in, including 10.8 in in Kaneohe.
 Across the entire state of Hawaii, there was no loss of life during the passage of Tropical Storm Darby, and overall the islands experienced only minimal impacts from the storm.